 The HARID Conservatory, in Boca Raton, Florida, was established in 1987 to provide superior professional training for gifted young dancers.
 Students from across the United States and from other countries are selected for enrollment through audition.
 Artistic talent and physical capability are the main criteria for admission.
 All students receive full tuition scholarships for study during the academic year.

 HARID offers high-school-age students comprehensive ballet training and an enriched academic education within a carefully supervised boarding-school environment.
 The four-year curriculum includes ballet and related dance courses (pointe, variations, partnering, men’s work); character, modern, jazz, and Spanish dance; Pilates; music studies; dance and music history; nutrition; kinesiology; ballet methodology; career-related seminars; and dance performance.

 Graduates receive a high-school diploma and, for those who qualify, a HARID Conservatory Certificate of Completion.

-Each year, a four-week Summer School is offered for students 13–16 years of age.
-Auditions for the Summer School are held in January and February each year.
+Each year, a four-week Summer Intensive is offered for students 13–16 years of age.
+Auditions for the Summer Intensive are held in January and February each year.

 HARID is recognized as a high school by the State of Florida.
 Florida Virtual School is accredited by the Southern Association of Colleges and Schools (SACS).

 The caliber of training provided by HARID is made evident by the national and international recognition received by its students.
 In addition, HARID alumni can be found dancing in leading professional companies across the United States and in Canada, Europe, South America, and Asia.
 Many have distinguished themselves as soloist and principal artists in major companies.